Lea esta hoja informativa en español

 - Enhance motivation and promote treatment adherence

 Getting your viral load tested and finding out you have an undetectable viral load can be both reassuring and motivating.
-It shows that the efforts you are taking to control the virus by taking your HIV drugs as prescribed (adherence) are working well.
-This can give you the evidence and the energy to continue your HIV treatment so you can maximize your overall health.
+It shows that the efforts you are making to control the virus by taking your HIV drugs as prescribed (adherence) are working well.
+This can give you the proof and energy to continue your HIV treatment so you can maximize your overall health.

 The US treatment guidelines also provide recommendations on when to have viral load tests: